 Push and hold the Steps/Part button while pressing the Morph/Set button.
 LD3 will now select the previous preset.
 If the sequencer is playing back, the Start/Stop LED will now start to flash, and the text "NEXT:" will show right above the new presets name, awaiting track 1 to reach its start/end step.
 As soon as this happens, LD3 will switch to the newly selected preset, the Start/Stop LED will stop flashing, and "NEXT:" will disappear.
+It is also possible to make the preset switch immediately, by pushing the Play button, while it is flashing.

 If the sequencer is not playing back, LD3 will immediately switch to the new preset.

 Selecting Presets using the step buttons